 - Monitor and Run Logistics

-- Supervise and execute mods/encounters
+- Supervise, execute, and marshal mods/encounters

 - Perform other duties and fulfill other roles as defined/needed by the Game Staff